gruntwork-io/terragrunt/README.md

 ### CLI Options

 Terragrunt forwards all arguments and options to Terraform.
-The only exceptions are the options that start with the prefix `--terragrunt-`.
+The only exceptions are `--version` and arguments that start with the prefix `--terragrunt-`.
 The currently available options are:

 * `--terragrunt-config`: A custom path to the `terraform.tfvars` file.
 May also be specified via the `TERRAGRUNT_CONFIG` environment variable.
 The default path is `terraform.tfvars` in the current directory (see [Terragrunt config files](#terragrnt-config-files) for a slightly more nuanced explanation).
+This argument is not used with the `apply-all`, `destroy-all`, and `output-all` commands.

 * `--terragrunt-tfpath`: A custom path to the Terraform binary.
 May also be specified via the `TERRAGRUNT_TFPATH` environment variable.
 The default is `terraform` in a directory on your PATH.